robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 I slipped my shoes off automatically.
 My hands started shaking again now that I’d stopped moving, as if my body had waited for safety before it began to misbehave.
 Sarah noticed, of course, but didn’t point it out.
 Instead, she went to the kitchen.

 “I’m famished,” she said.
-“Could I make you a sandwich?”
+“Can I make you a sandwich?”

 A sound came out of me that might have been a laugh.
 Thin, a bit humiliating.
 Sarah’s mouth curved briefly, gratified at the sound.